ACADEMY AT SOAR FAQ

 Do you have a dress code?

-Clothing that depicts violence, drugs, alcohol, or sexualized references are unacceptable.
+Yes.
+Clothing that depicts violence, drugs, alcohol, or sexual references are unacceptable.
 Students are not permitted to wear: provocative clothing, pants exposing underwear, clothing with rips, short-shorts, tube tops, or clothing exposing cleavage or the midriff.
-Significant appearance changes while at SOAR are not permitted (drastic changes in hair style or color, piercings, and henna/tattoos).
+Significant appearance changes while at the Academy are not permitted (drastic changes in hair style or color, piercings, and henna/tattoos).

 Can my child bring electronics?
 (Cell phone, Ipod, etc)